micaalle/Traveling_Salesman/Traveling_Salesman/README.md

  - Prim’s Algorithm: Finds the Minimum Spanning Tree.
  - TSP Approximation: Creates a Hamiltonian cycle using DFS traversal of the MST.

-Based on the pseudoCode found in the chapter 35 of "Indtroduction To Algorithms Third Edition"
+Based on the pseudoCode found in "Introduction To Algorithms Third Edition"
 - chapter 35 for TSP
 - chapter 23 for Prim's algorithms